 Shuba = fur coat salad.

-It’s a classic Russian dish that consists of beautiful layers of root vegetables and humble herring fish.
-Though it is featured on many Russian tables during the holidays, it is a delicious recipe all year round.
+It’s a classic Russian dish that consists of beautiful layers of root vegetables and humble herring fillets.
+It’s one of the most traditional dishes enjoyed among Eastern Europeans.

 I’ll make it easy for you:

 Potatoes – Herring – Mayonnaise – Green Onions – Carrots – Eggs – Beets – Mayonnaise

 For best results in this Russian classic, the heavy potatoes are best at the bottom because they’ll help produce the sturdiest shuba.
 The additional thin layer of mayonnaise on top helps seal the beets.

 The 2nd secret is to let it set

 It’s tempting to dig right in, and perhaps you could.
 But.
 And there’s a big but.
 If you let your Russian layered salad set in the refrigerator for about 3-4 hours, it’ll be worth the wait and you’ll get the best results.
 Your layers will come together beautifully and your salad is much less likely to just droop and fall when you cut into it.

 This is such a fun recipe to create and devour.
 No need to wait for a big event or those special occasions either.
 It’s just as delicious to eat on a random Wednesday.

 Not a fan of herring fish?
 That’s okay!
 Though herring is what goes in the classic dish, you can swap it out for smoked salmon.
 It’s equally delicious.